tonygilkerson/cafe/docs/inf.md

-# Apps in the Cafe
+# Infrastructure Apps in the Cafe

-The Cafe hosts the following apps!
+The good stuff

 * **[Cafe](https://tonygilkerson.us)** - This documentation web site
 * **[ArgoCD](https://argocd.tonygilkerson.us)** - GitOps for the cluster